Anatta336/driven-decals/README.md

 Each *DecalAsset* defines a single rectangle on the texture.
 If a texture has several decals on it we can create multiple *DecalAssets*, all using the same material.

 ### 4. Decal object
-To get the decal into the scene we create a decal object.
+To get the decal into the scene we create a decal object with the *DecalMesh* component.
 Right-click in the hierarchy window and select *3D Object* → *Driven Decal*, just like if you were creating a cube or other basic object.
 Use the inspector to select one of the *DecalAssets* we just created and you should see the decal appear floating in the scene.

 ![Selecting a Decal Asset to use for a newly created decal object](/documentation/images/selectDecalAsset.png)